Fuushi/cdNode/readme.md

 📚 Additional Information
 Ensure that config.json is correctly set up with your domain and node information.
 For security and performance, consider enabling HTTPS and adjusting caching policies.

+credits
+geolocation data by dbip https://db-ip.com
+(production table heavily compressed to fit in ram) compressor script will be public in a future commit